VAT registration in the UK – What is VAT registration?

 VAT registration in the UK is legally required when your taxable turnover is more than £85,000.

 In the UK, you will need to register for VAT if your VAT taxable income goes over £85,000 or you know it will.
 You may also register for VAT when your VAT taxable turnover is the total of everything sold that is not VAT exempt.

 You must register for VAT if your business had a VAT taxable income of more than £85,000 over the last 12 months and if you expect your VAT taxable turnover to be more than £85,000 in the next 30-day period.
-You might also need to register in some other cases, depending on the kind of goods or services you sell and where you sell them, but not to worry, our VAT experts can help you get VAT registered in the UK, EU and outside EU.
-Get started today.
+You might also need to register in some other cases, depending on the kind of goods or services you sell and where you sell them.

 How do I know when to register for VAT?
 Here’s a short example:

 So, on 1 June, you realise that your VAT turnover in the next 30-day period will take you over the threshold.
 You are then required to register by 30 June.
 Your effective date of registration will be 1 June.